 This first glimpse is a HUGE hurdle to jump, but luckily, your presentation is fully within your control.

-With apologies to any nudist reader out there, your clothes are a major aspect of your presentation.
-If you’re dressed well, many women will notice; if you’re dressed less than well, they’ll notice that, too, and it may turn them off.
+With the exception of any nudist reader out there, your clothes are a major aspect of your presentation.
+Many women will notice if you dress well.
+If you don’t dress well, they’ll notice that, too.
+And it may turn them off.

 Our friend Peter Nguyen of TheEssentialMan.com is an expert at making sure his clients are dressing to impress.
-As a special treat for us, he’s jotted down some essential style tips to help you improve your selections: all things women will appreciate.
+As a special treat for us, he’s jotted down some essential style tips to help you improve your selections.
+Women will appreciate all these things.

 Take it away, Peter!